stefanomunarini/Level-Up/README.md

 Only registered users will be allowed to use our APIs.

 The APIs will require the user to be authenticated before being able to execute any request.
-Moreover, we will add a mechanism to allow users to execute only 100 requests/day, in order to block bad uses of the service.
-Every user will be authenticated for 24 hours since its last request.
+Moreover, we will add a mechanism to allow users to execute only 100 requests/day, in order to deny bad uses of the service.

-Our APIs will have the following endpoints:
+The APIs will have the following endpoints:

 - **POST** /api/v1/login which allows a user to authenticate in order to use the APIs.
 The body of the request will be